I2PC/docs/docs/Installation/InstallationNotes/index.rst

 Optional Tools and Libraries
 ==============================

 CUDA
 -------
+By default Xmippp will search your CUDA installation.
 We recomend CUDA >=11.2.
 Older version of CUDA requires an older gcc (gcc-8 could be difficult to install and cause issues with the OS).
 Follow official `install
 instructions <https://developer.nvidia.com/cuda-toolkit-archive>`__.
 We
 recommend you to follow the guide for installation of CUDA 11.4 (deb (local))

 Matlab